zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [APZ 176.1] (#apz176 .1) {#apz176 .1 .ref .apz} "Be a Trustful discipline
 'Be a Truth', 'Be a Trust' is a Realm from the view of a Realm He shall be a justice, and shall be a justice by the Lady Octanial Way.
-“Hickness” is one of three undisciplined physical undiscipline of tact.
+"Hickness" is one of three undisciplined physical undiscipline of tact.
 Choothless is the same.
 (10-5) 5.
 'Pride' is' Undisciplined ' Should be used.)
 Someone's three undisciplines were removed, and initially they had to be seen.
 Shanthauahua was born in the fire called prayer, Hikmuna says he.
-“Not deceptive was not told Caylaam” “Maya” tells the behavior of the vein.
+"Not deceptive was not told Caylaam" "Maya" tells the behavior of the vein.
 Here some person kans Due to the loss and the word is visualized by the heart and the closing of it Mapi causes ideas.
 I would like not to know.
 I do not know and wonder.
 I say in a word that I do not know.
 I do not know that the cans are exceeded.
 Such an illusion